binarez/xcpp/README.md

 The launcher will call the "hello" function, because the file is named hello.xcpp -- the extension doesn't matter.

-# Example 2:  hello_world.xcpp script
+# Example 2:  hello_you.xcpp script

     #pragma once
     #if 0